More about: Panama Canal Tickets and Tours

 - Duration: 30 minutes or 2 hours.

-The history of the Panama Canal is complex, but there are places of learning that will guide you through its trajectory and operation.
-The visitor centers are very popular and are distributed in the surrounding areas, each one offers a different perspective ideal for learning about the locks, the transit of ships and biodiversity with interactive and sensory exhibits.
+The history of the Panama Canal is complex, but there are places where you can learn about its history and how it works.
+The visitor centers are very popular and are located throughout the area, each offering a different perspective that is ideal for learning about the locks, ship traffic, and biodiversity with interactive and sensory exhibits.
 Here is a guide to what you can see in these spaces:

-- Miraflores Visitors Center: is one of the most important and offers guided tours of about an hour and a half through its 3D theater and spaces that focus on the history of the locks and ships.
+- Miraflores Visitor Center: This is one of the most important centers and offers guided tours lasting approximately an hour and a half through its 3D theater and spaces that focus on the history of the locks and ships.

-- Agua Clara Visitor Center: is the best place to get panoramic views of Gatun Lake and the surrounding locks.
+- Agua Clara Visitor Center: this is the best place to get panoramic views of Gatún Lake and the locks that surround it.

-- Panama Canal Interactive Center: a 1936 building ideal for a multi-sensory experience with special effects and simulation games, which take you through the history and biodiversity of the canal.
+- Panama Canal Interactive Center: a 1936 building ideal for a multisensory experience with special effects and simulation games that take you through the history and biodiversity of the canal.

-- Panama Canal Administration Building: there are murals that represent the construction process of the canal.
-This way, it is easier to understand its importance and to see the Gatun Lake spillway.
+- Panama Canal Administration Building: there are murals depicting the construction process of the canal.
+This makes it easier to understand its importance and see the Gatún Lake spillway.

 Details of interest

-- Hours: the Miraflores and Agua Clara centers are open daily from 8:00 to 17:00, while the Interactive Center can be visited from Tuesday to Sunday from 9:00 to 17:00.
-The Administration Building is open from 7:00 am to 4:00 pm.
+- Opening hours: The Miraflores and Agua Clara centers are open every day from 8:00 a.m. to 5:00 p.m., while the Interactive Center can be visited from Tuesday to Sunday from 9:00 a.m. to 5:00 p.m.
+The Administration Building is open from 7:00 a.m. to 4:00 p.m.

-- Duration: it is recommended to dedicate at least an hour and a half to each one, but everything will depend on your itinerary.
+- Duration: We recommend spending at least an hour and a half at each site, but it will depend on your itinerary.

-Another way to access the Panama Canal is aboard a boat, in fact it is a very special experience that allows you to know in detail this narrow waterway.
-The route takes you through the isthmus and allows you to see all the locks, as well as navigate in the company of the colorful boats that pass through the area every day.
-You will be able to see different types of catamarans, including oil tankers, container ships, bulk carriers and car carriers.
+Another way to access the Panama Canal is aboard a boat, which is a very special experience that allows you to see this narrow waterway in detail.
+The route takes you across the isthmus and allows you to see all the locks, as well as sail alongside the colorful boats that cross the area every day.
+You will see different types of catamarans, including oil tankers, container ships, bulk carriers, and car carriers.

-If you plan to spend at least 7 days in Panama City, you have to include this plan in your itinerary, as it is a complete adventure withan approximate duration of five hours.
-This approach allows you to see the day-to-day life of the pilots and their crew, hear the sounds of nature and get breathtaking views of Gatun Lake, the Chagres River and the Centennial Bridge.
+If you plan to spend at least seven days in Panama City, you have to include this plan in your itinerary, as it is a complete adventurelasting approximately five hours.
+This close-up view allows you to see the daily lives of the pilots and their crew, listen to the sounds of nature, and get breathtaking views of Gatún Lake, the Chagres River, and the Centennial Bridge.

 Details of interest